danilofreire/kcl-thesis-template-markdown/README.md

 ## Examples

-As [John Grueber says](http://daringfireball.net/projects/markdown/), the best way to learn Markdown's syntax is simply to look at a Markdown-formatted document.
+As [John Gruber says](http://daringfireball.net/projects/markdown/), the best way to learn Markdown's syntax is simply to look at a Markdown-formatted document.
 This is how Markdown handles headers:

 ````
 # Header 1